BaiChenuXu/Lateral-trajPlan-and-control-with-MPC/README.md

 # Lateral-trajPlan-and-control-with-MPC
 This demo is surbodinate to the ADAS.

-It show how to conduct the lateral planning from the current lateral deviation to back to the lane center after a certain distance, and how to use MPC to control vehicle track the planning trajectory.
+It show how to conduct the lateral trajectory planning from the current lateral deviation to the lane center after a certain distance, and how to use MPC to control vehicle track the planning trajectory.

 The program organization of this demo: